yanrs17/Are-You-Really-A-Student-in-UofT/README.md

 - Click on "NEXT"
 - Repeat until finishing all the questions
 - Click on "FINISH"
-- Then the answer page will display your score and a button to restart
+- Then the score page will display your score and a button to restart
 - Click on "RESTART" if you want to play it again

 ## Customization
+- Update constants in js &gt; constants according to requirements
-- Open js &gt; script.js
+- Open js &gt; database.js
 - Go to the end of "option" between the last "}," and "]"
 - Add the following code
 - IMPORTANT: Do not forget the comma in the last line